We spend too much time and waste too much energy in futile attempts to change

 - When and how you use your power.

-forgive, let go, and take responsibility
+- Reappraise, apologize, forgive, let go, and take responsibility for yourself.

 - Deciding to do your best, or less than your best.